 One alternative to the Plan would be the conversion of the Bankruptcy Cases to cases under chapter 7 of the Bankruptcy Code and the liquidation of the Debtors' Assets under chapter 7.
-The Proponents believe that the Plan is the best option for creditors and investors because it is intended to maximize recoveries by all Holders of Allowed Claims and Interests through an orderly liquidation over a period of four (4) years.
-The following discussion provides a summary of the Proponents' analysis leading to the conclusion that the Plan will provide the highest value to Holders of Allowed Claims and Interests.

-The Proponents have analyzed whether a chapter 7 liquidation of the Assets would be in the best interest of Holders of Claims and Interests and concluded that the liquidation value in a chapter 7 would be substantially lower than the value that may be realized under the Plan through an orderly liquidation over a period of approximately four (4) years.
-The Plan's proposed orderly liquidation and a chapter 7 liquidation would have the same general goal of liquidating the Assets and distributing the net proceeds to creditors and investors.
-However, the Proponents believe that a chapter 7 conversion and liquidation would result in substantial diminution in the value to be realized by Holders of Allowed Claims and Interests because: (1) a chapter 7 trustee or trustees would be appointed, which would lead to significant additional administrative expenses for the fees and costs of the trustee(s), and the attorneys, accountants, asset managers and/or servicers, and other professionals that would assist such trustee(s) in a chapter 7 liquidation; (2) additional expenses and claims, some of which would be entitled to priority in payments, would arise in a chapter 7 liquidation; (3) a chapter 7 trustee would likely liquidate the Debtors' Assets on a greatly accelerated "forced sale" pace (at the behest of Deutsche Bank or otherwise) that would erode the value of the Assets and yield much lower sale proceeds and distributions to creditors and investors on the whole (with the possible exception of Deutsche Bank) than the orderly liquidation proposed by the Plan; and (4) distributions to Holders of Claims and Interests could be delayed substantially due, in part, to the additional time necessary to convert the Bankruptcy Cases to cases under chapter 7 and for the chapter 7 trustee(s) and related professionals to become familiar with the complexities of managing and servicing the Debtors' Assets.
-Consequently, the Proponents believe that the Plan will provide a greater return to Holders of Allowed Claims and Interests than a rapid liquidation under chapter 7 controlled by a trustee who has no familiarity with the Debtors' portfolio of assets.
+The Proponent believes that the Plan is the best option for creditors and investors because it is intended to maximize recoveries by all Holders of Allowed Claims and Interests through an orderly liquidation.
+Values received for the Debtors' assets in a Chapter 7 liquidation would be less than the values received for the assets through a two-year liquidation as contemplated by the Proponent's Plan.
+Additionally the Proponent believes that a chapter 7 conversion and liquidation would result in substantial additional costs to the Debtors' estates because: (1) a chapter 7 trustee or trustees would be appointed, which would lead to significant additional administrative expenses for the fees and costs of the trustee(s), and the attorneys, accountants, asset managers and/or servicers, and other professionals that would assist such trustee(s) in a chapter 7 liquidation; (2) additional expenses and claims, some of which would be entitled to priority in payments, would arise in a chapter 7 liquidation; and (3) distributions to Holders of Claims and Interests could be delayed substantially due, in part, to the additional time necessary to convert the Bankruptcy Cases to cases under chapter 7 and for the chapter 7 trustee(s) and related professionals to become familiar with the complexities of managing and servicing the Debtors' Assets.
+Consequently, the Proponent believes that the Plan will provide a greater return to Holders of Allowed Claims and Interests than a rapid liquidation under chapter 7 controlled by a trustee who has no familiarity with the Debtors' portfolio of assets.